-LMS Imagine.Lab Embedded Software Designer
+Simcenter Embedded Software Designer

-Graphical or textual editing options in LMS™ Embedded Software Designer offer multiple editing projections ranging from helicopter to close-up implementation views.
-Extensible and customizable domain specific languages furnish software developers a number of modeling constructs such as components, blocks, functions, decision tables, state machines, and mathematical notations making coding easy.
+Simcenter Embedded Software Designer allows for architecture continuity: it bridges the gap between modeling and coding by directly extending the software architecture for behavioral model-driven or pure C implementation.
+Extensible and customizable domain-specific languages offer software developers a number of modeling constructs such as components, blocks, functions, decision tables, state machines, and mathematical notations making coding easy.
 The feature-rich IDE provides auto-completion and real-time error checking.
-Software application units created from existing C-code or Simulink® models can be combined with units authored in LMS™ Embedded Software Designer.
+Software application units created from existing legacy C-code or Simulink® models can be combined with software units authored in Simcenter Embedded Software Designer.

-Simplify Verification and Validation
+Simplify verification and validation

-LMS™ Embedded Software Designer also interfaces with Polarion ALM (Application Lifecycle Management).
-Traceability is established between requirements, specifications and test specifications in Polarion ALM® and test cases in LMS™ Embedded Software Designer.
-Results of test suites in LMS™ Embedded Software Designer are transferred to Polarion ALM® so that results are recorded and test failures tracked to closure.
+Access to source code management tools from within the IDE helps distributed development.
+Simcenter Embedded Software Designer interfaces with Polarion ALM (Application Lifecycle Management).
+Bi-directional traceability is established between requirements, design specifications and test specifications in Polarion ALM to software architectures, design models, code snippets and unit tests in Simcenter Embedded Software Designer.
+Results of test suites in Simcenter Embedded Software Designer are transferred to Polarion ALM so that results are recorded and test failures are tracked to closure.